 STANLEY P. RICHARDSON, coordinator of international broadcasting, recently named as chief assistant to J. Harold Ryan, assistant director of censorship for broadcasting, reported for duty in Washington last week.
-He has been given a leave of absence by the American shortwave broadcasting industry, which last April named him to the coordinating post.
-The new appointee, a veteran newspaper correspondent with wide foreign and domestic experience, has acted for about a year as the representative in New York and Washington o the six companies engaged in in ternational broadcasting, with par ticular reference to their activitie in behalf of national defense.
+He has wide foreign and domestic experience, has acted for about a year as the representative in New York and Washington o the six companies engaged in in ternational broadcasting, with par ticular reference to their activitie in behalf of national defense.